telstra/open-kilda/src-java/base-topology/README.md

     ```

 #### Viewing Logs
 It is possible to access Storm logs using Storm UI (by default localhost:8888/index.html).
 You can also look at the log files directly on the Storm cluster:

-* connect to the supervisor: ```docker-compose exec storm-supervisor /bin/bash```
+* connect to the supervisor: ```docker compose exec storm-supervisor /bin/bash```
 * navigate to logs directory (`workers-artifacts` is created when deploying a topology): ```cd /opt/storm/logs/workers-artifacts```

 ## Testing tips